torvalds/linux/Documentation/fault-injection/provoke-crashes.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 ============================================================
-Provoking crashes with Linux Kernel Dump Test Module (LKDTM)
+Provoking crashes with GNU/Linux Kernel Dump Test Module (LKDTM)
 ============================================================

 The lkdtm module provides an interface to disrupt (and usually crash)